AnthonyDarkBustter/AnthonyIDarkBustter/README.md

 ## <div align = "center"> Hello guys my name is Anthony, welcome to my profile! </div>

 ### Experience and Education
-- 🎓 Bachelor's in Computer Science from Universidade Federal de Mato Grosso (UFMT)
+- 🎓 Bachelor's in Computer Science from Federal University of Mato Grosso (UFMT)
 - 💼 Currently working as a Full Stack Developer at Instituto de Computação (IC - UFMT)
 - 👨🏻‍💻 Project Director at Infocorp with a Bachelor's in Computer Science from UFMT